Questions you might have…

 It does not matter what your religion is and this should not affect your application to foster.
 Children should be placed with foster families that can meet their needs, including religious needs.
 However, you would need to consider how you would feel about discussing issues such as alternative religious beliefs or sexuality with a child.

-The time in between getting approved and having your first placement will vary from person to person.
-You can begin taking placements right away, but we’ll always try and match you with the best possible placement based on your assessment and approval.
+The time in between getting approved and until you are able to welcome a child/young person into your home will vary from person to person.
+We’ll always put matching you and a child/young person (based on your assessment and approval) above anything else.
 Of course you will be involved in making decisions about who comes to live with you – it is so important to get this right.

-When planning placements, we always try to arrange for our carers to meet the child or children they’ll be caring for.
-However, this isn’t always possible, especially if a child is placed in an emergency.
-When this happens, we’ll try to give you as much information as we can when we discuss the potential placement with you.
+When planning a child moving into your home, we always try to arrange for our carers to meet the child or children they’ll be caring for.
+However, this isn’t always possible, especially if a child comes to you in an emergency.
+When this happens, we’ll try to give you as much information as we can when we discuss their situation with you.

-As a foster carer, you have responsibility for these day-to-day tasks; the school run and doctor’s trips included.
+As a foster carer, you have responsibility for these day-to-day tasks; the school run and appointments included.
 Should you have a problem on an odd occasion, your supervising social worker can help you make alternative arrangements.

 Adoption is a way of providing a new family for children who cannot be brought up by their own parents.
 It is a legal procedure and all parental responsibility is transferred to the adopters.
 An adopted child loses all legal ties with their birth parents.

 Transferring to us is easier than you may think.
 We’ll support you every step of the way and work with you, your existing agency and local authority to minimise the impact on any foster children currently in your care.
-As you will have already been approved as a foster carer the assessment process is much shorter.
+As you will have already been approved as a foster carer the assessment process may be shorter.

 Still have some questions?